napari/napari/docs/plugins/for_plugin_developers.rst

 By default, ``napari`` matches your implementation to one of our hook specifications by looking at the *name* of your decorated function.
-So in the example above, because hook implementation was literally named ``napari_get_reader``, it gets interpreted as an implementation for the hook specification of the same name.
+So in the example above, because the hook implementation was literally named ``napari_get_reader``, it gets interpreted as an implementation for the hook specification of the same name.